-- Increasing Operational Efficiency such as securing and sharing important records like identity and benefit management, but also contracting and procurement, asset tracking, trade and regulatory compliance;
+- Increasing Operational Efficiency such as securing and sharing important records like identity and benefits management, but also contracting and procurement, asset tracking, trade, and regulatory compliance;

-It’s estimated that each government agency deals with almost 4 million gigabytes of data with endless paper documents, email, social media posts, phone conversations, web pages.
-625,000 new pages per year are apparently produced per 100 government employees.
-As a result, the smooth management of government data has become an emergency and many welcome blockchain to the rescue.
-The technology is still at its infancy but one of the reasons why it is promising and a valuable resource for digitalised administrations is the experimentation that is happening worldwide with the USA and the European Union paving the way.
+It is estimated that each government agency deals with almost 4 million gigabytes of data with endless paper documents, email, social media posts, phone conversations, web pages.
+Approximately 625,000 new pages per year are apparently produced per 100 government employees.
+As a result, the smooth management of government data has become an emergency and many welcome Blockchain to the rescue.
+The technology is still in its infancy but one of the reasons why it is promising and a valuable resource for digitalized administrations is the experimentation that is happening worldwide with the USA and the European Union paving the way.

-In the Netherlands, IBM has been working with the Vehicle Licensing Organisation (RDW), experimenting with blockchain for registration of electric bikes in order to reduce bike thefts and streamline the insurance claims process when a bike gets stolen.
-Similar processes can be adopted for all sorts of assets, from physical and intellectual properties to bonds, mortgages, etc. The Finnish government has worked with a local startup to introduce a blockchain-based identity system for refugees in Finnish camps that is linked to a debit card the refugees can use to purchase food and other necessities.
+In the Netherlands, IBM has been working with the Vehicle Licensing Organization (RDW), experimenting with blockchain for the registration of electric bikes to reduce bike thefts and streamline the insurance claims process when a bike gets stolen.
+Similar processes can be adopted for all sorts of assets, from physical and intellectual properties to bonds, mortgages, etc. The Finnish government has worked with a local startup to introduce a blockchain-based identity system for refugees in Finnish camps that is linked to a debit card the refugees can use to buy food and other necessities.
 In the UK, blockchain start-up Govcoin is trying to disrupt the welfare state by means of a mobile phone app to give claimants instant access to benefits and avoid delays in payment processing.
-Block.co solution can also issue social benefit certificates with revocation and re-issuance at each interval where the benefit is entitled.
+Block.co’s solution can also issue social benefit certificates with revocation and re-issuance at each interval where the benefit is entitled.

-Since independence, Estonia has been in the front line with technological investments and a prime example of its innovation is the famous blockchain-based digital government and e-residency program.
-This portal enables anyone to become an e-resident of the country in 30–60 minutes with 100 Euros and can be used to create a digital identity, establish a business, setup banking relationships, and execute business documents.
-Also online tax bills can now be paid by e-residents in Estonia via the blockchain-based solution.
-Just like in Estonia, Block.co is working with authorities in Cyprus to provide notary services and documentation like marriage certificates, corporate documents and licenses issued on the blockchain.
-Similarly, in 2017 the US state of Illinois partnered with self-sovereign identity leader Evernym to launch a birth registration pilot.
+Since independence, Estonia has been on the front line with technological investments and a prime example of its innovation is the famous blockchain-based digital government and e-residency program.
+This portal enables anyone to become an e-resident of the country in 30–60 minutes with 100 Euros and can be used to create a digital identity, establish a business, set up banking relationships, and execute business documents.
+Also, online tax bills can now be paid by e-residents in Estonia via the blockchain-based solution.
+Just like in Estonia, Block.co is working with authorities in Cyprus to provide notary services and documentation like marriage certificates, corporate documents, and licenses issued on the blockchain.

-Despite India’s infamous hostility towards cryptocurrencies, Indian Prime Minister Narendra Modi has recently welcomed rapid adoption of emerging technology like blockchain and IoT in workplaces.
-Local authorities are following suit and In Andhra Pradesh in India, for example, in Fintech Valley Vizag, blockchain systems are being used for land registration records and for vehicle registration.
+Despite India’s infamous hostility towards cryptocurrencies, Indian Prime Minister Narendra Modi has recently welcomed the rapid adoption of emerging technology like blockchain and IoT in workplaces.
+For example, local authorities are following suit in Andhra Pradesh, India, as blockchain systems are being used for land registration records and for vehicle registration.
 In Ghana, IBM is working with the government to develop blockchain technology for land administration while in 2018 The Republic of Georgia started to look at introducing smart contracts in real estate registrations to enhance transparency and efficiency and reduce costs.

-Digital identities and credentials on the blockchain remain among the best real use cases currently available and when it comes to academic documentation digitally and cryptographically signed, University of Nicosia and the MIT are pioneers in the sector.
-An academic achievement is simply another kind of value.
-In the same way as a financial transaction is time-stamped in the ledger with data about the sender, the receiver and the amount transacted, the academic credentialing as well is recorded with an issuer, a receiver and a one-way hash of the content that can be used for verification.
+Digital identities and credentials on the blockchain remain among the best real use cases currently available and when it comes to academic documentation digitally and cryptographically signed, the University of Nicosia and MIT are pioneers in the sector.
+Academic achievement is simply another kind of value.
+In the same way, as a financial transaction is time-stamped in the ledger with data about the sender, the receiver, and the amount transacted, the academic credentialing as well is recorded with an issuer, a receiver, and a one-way hash of the content that can be used for verification.